 The main roles in procurement are mentioned below:

-Procurement analyst: procurement analysts are responsible for vendor analysis and communication, prospective vendor discovery and onboarding, RFP process optimization, cost forecasting, and historic procurement cost reviews.
+Procurement analysts are responsible for vendor analysis and communication, prospective vendor discovery and onboarding, RFP process optimization, cost forecasting, and historic procurement cost reviews.

-Procurement manager: procurement managers work closely with internal teams and vendors to ensure success of each procurement project.
-Vendor evaluation and risk assessment, project and process management, and contract negotiation and assessment are other duties of procurement manager.
+Procurement managers work closely with internal teams and vendors to ensure the success of each procurement project.
+Vendor evaluation and risk assessment, project and process management, and contract negotiation and assessment are other duties of procurement managers.

-Strategic sourcing manager: duties include conducting internal discovery of stakeholders, writing complex RFPs, and projecting long-term effectiveness of vendors.
+Duties include conducting internal discovery of stakeholders, writing complex RFPs, and projecting the long-term effectiveness of vendors.

-Director of procurement: primary responsibility is to manage the procurement team.
-Review and approval of procurement projects, handling vendor disputes, establishing key performance indicators, and goals for the procurement department are other responsibilities.
+The primary responsibility is to manage the procurement team.
+Review and approval of procurement projects, handling vendor disputes, and establishing key performance indicators, and goals for the procurement department are other responsibilities.

 Online Procurement Assessments

-Users can use the customizable skill library to create role-based tests like procurement analyst assessment test, procurement manager assessment tests, and strategic sourcing manager skill assessment tests, and many more.
+Users can use the customizable skill library to create role-based tests like procurement analyst assessment tests, procurement manager assessment tests, strategic sourcing manager skill assessment tests, and many more.
 The test results are immediately available to the hiring team through the reporting and analytics feature in SkillRobo.
-Procurement assessment skill tests are objective, hence, enable error and bias free candidate evaluation.
+Procurement assessment skill tests are objective, hence, enabling error and bias-free candidate evaluation.